cblackshear/Open-Heart/VanguardCenters/data/Analysis Data/2-programs/analysis2/README.md

 # Introduction
-These programs are used to create the exam 2 analytic data sets in the Vanguard Center package.
+These programs are used to create the CCDC’s derived variables for visit 2 participants.

 # How to Use
 The 0-0 RUNanalyses file runs the other programs for creation of the analysis datasets.